Learning Consumer Preferences from Bundle Sales Data: Literature Review

-This study proposes a framework to estimate the customers' valuations from transaction data for multiple products when the firm may offer a price menu for products and bundles.
-There are three closely related papers \citep*{jedidi2003measuring,letham2014latent,ma2016constructing} in this domain. \cite{jedidi2003measuring} study a similar problem and propose a hierarchical Bayesian approach to infer the parameters of a multivariate Gaussian distribution that is used to model the valuations for the products.
-However, they propose to use off-the-shelf Bayesian computational tools that seem to suffer from computational issues when the number of products is moderate or large, according to our experiments.
-Indeed, their numerical experiments are conducted for only two products and one bundle.
-Instead, we provide an analytical framework to study this problem and use the EM algorithm and Monte Carlo simulation to estimate the model parameters.
-We show that the problem can be translated to an estimation problem when the samples are ``censored by regions'', i.e., the exact locations of the samples are not observed but a polyhedral region in which each sample falls is given.
 In another related paper, \cite{letham2014latent} approximate the polyhedral region with rectangular regions, which allows them to simplify the likelihood function.
-In contrast, we use the EM algorithm to solve the original estimation problem without approximations. \cite{ma2016constructing} consider a slightly different setting: the bundle discount is only offered when a customer purchases all products.
+In contrast, we use the EM algorithm to solve the original estimation problem without approximations. \cite*{ma2016constructing} consider a slightly different setting: the bundle discount is only offered when a customer purchases all products.
 They do not assume a parametric form for the valuation distribution and focus on a few quantities of interest, in order to reconstruct linear demand curves of each product.
 They show their estimators are consistent.
 Our setting assumes the Gaussian distribution and allows for an arbitrary price menu.
 In addition to the different setups and methodologies, we extend our approach to the censored demand (unobserved no-purchases).
 This is not considered in \cite{jedidi2003measuring,letham2014latent,ma2016constructing}.